-The IMP – Information Modelling Programme – Evolutionary Series of Prototype Tools and Concept Demonstrator Applications
+The IMP – Information Modelling Programme – The Evolutionary Series of Prototype Tools and Concept Demonstrator Applications

 - The State Of The Art, 1987-1997